Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/DEVLOG-Hangqi.md

 ### 2025-06-02 added music, working on queue
 Added music during class, but not seem to be working now.
 Added BlockQueue class, but didn't save, so have to start from scratch.
 Sigh.

+### 2025-06-03 basic layout of queue
+Got the grid and box for the queue, but need to figure out how to draw the tetrominoes on there.
+Might need to modify the tetromino constructor.